-Note: Residents of South Suburban College's District will be given first priority for admission into the program.
-Admission to the College does not guarantee admission into the program.
+Note: Admission to the College does not guarantee admission into the program.

 Program Admission Requirements

 This Certificate in echocardiography is to prepare student learners to function effectively as entry level cardiac technicians and prepare them for licensure.
 The program includes both didactic and clinical courses.